Developing an app is just one part of the process. Making it reach and be usable to the global audience is an altogether different ball game.

 They localized their app name, keeping ‘Elephant’ in its second character.
 They even uploaded customized screenshot of elements in Chinese language, along with changing their app description content in the language as well.

-These fives reasons are the basis of why your app needs to be localized.
+These fives reasons are the basis of why you need to convert yours in a multilingual mobile app and the one that is localized.
 But what you need to understand here is that Translation and Localization are two very different things.
 It is not enough to translate your app in other language.

 Depending on which geographical location you are expanding your app in, you will also have to ensure that the cultural integrity is intact.
 Here is an example to explain this further.